mramshaw/Elastic/README.md

 [Although probably not for all languages (Latin-based languages should be okay).
 And as noted below, ES does not handle frequent updates particularly well, so may not be up-to-the-minute accurate for pricing data.]

+#### Application or Site Search

+To quickly add search to an app or website, there is [Search UI](https://github.com/elastic/search-ui).

 #### Data Visualization